 ADD more lactic acid, or lemon juice, if you want more sourness.

 More Nutritional yeast if you want more cheesy-ness.

 More MISO if you want it funkier.

-Scoop into the prepared tin foil lined loaf pan and smooth the top.
-Bake for 40 minutes until dried out and firm enough to hold it's shape.
+Scoop into the prepared tin foil lined loaf pan pressing down on the "feta" and smooth the top.
+Bake for 40 minutes in the center of your oven until dried out and firm enough to hold it's shape.
 Again this is your moment.
 Every oven is different, your pan might be different dimensions then mine, and your memory of the firmness you want your feta to be is different.
 Test the firmness with your finger and if it is too soft, bake it for longer.